Elijah Parish Lovejoy: Mob attack and death

-Lovejoy had acquired a fourth press and hid it in a warehouse owned by Winthrop Sargent Gilman and Gilford, major grocers in the area.
+Lovejoy had acquired a fourth press and hid it in a warehouse owned by Winthrop Sargent Gilman and Benjamin Godfrey, major grocers in the area.
 A mob, said by Appleton's to be composed mostly of Missourians, attacked the building on the evening of November 6, 1837.
 Pro-slavery partisans approached Gilman's warehouse, where Lovejoy had hidden his printing press.
 The conflict continued.
 According to the Alton Observer, the mob fired shots into the warehouse.
 When Lovejoy and his men returned fire, they hit several people in the crowd, killing a man named Bishop.
 After the attacking party had apparently withdrawn, Lovejoy opened the door and was instantly struck by five bullets, dying in a few minutes.

 Jon Meacham in his book And There Was Light: Abraham Lincoln and the American Struggle notes that Lovejoy was murdered on November 7, 1837, after he helped William Lloyd Garrison found an Illinois chapter of Garrison's Anti-Slavery Society.